What would life be like without coffee and sugar? Without Starbucks?!?

 As far as we know, coffee was first cultivated in 15th century Ethiopia by the Oromo people.
 They called coffee “buna qala,” which means “tears of God.”

 The Oromo people celebrated the births of both cattle and people with a “slaughter of the coffee” ceremony.
 They believed that coffee killed cattle, so they roasted coffee and barley together in butter as a “symbolic union of coffee and cow.”
 The performed the ceremony to please unseen beings and to honor the sacredness of life and procreation.

 Though it was not yet drunk as a beverage as it is today, coffee soon made its way across the Red Sea to Yemen.

 The Sufis of Yemen

-In the early days, coffee cherries, like qat leaves (more on those later), were commonly chewed.
+In the early days, people commonly chewed coffee cherries, much like they did qat leaves (more on those later).

 Who first used coffee to create the hot, steamy beverage we enjoy today?

 That honor goes to Sufi Muslims of Yemen.
 We find a hint of this origin in the English word “coffee,” which traces back to the Arabic word “qahwa.”